-At CareWorks Health Services, we know firsthand the amount of lifting, bending, and weight-bearing necessary to satisfy the requirements of elderly care, which is why each of our professional caregivers is experienced in techniques that safeguard both themselves and also the older adults within their care.
+At CareWorks Health Services, we know firsthand the amount of lifting, bending, and weight-bearing necessary to satisfy the requirements of taking care of elderly parents, which is why each of our professional caregivers is experienced in techniques that safeguard both themselves and also the older adults within their care.
 Injuries can occur from even the most basic tasks that require more physical strength than you may realize: shopping and running errands, cleaning the home, cooking, and especially assisting an adult with transfers and other mobility issues.

 To assist family caregivers in lessening the threat of injury, we offer the following recommendations:

 - Let assistive devices do the lifting.
 For seniors with mobility issues, transfers, for instance from a bed to a chair, represent one of the more common reasons for injury to those caring for them.
 In addition to risk to the caregiver, the danger of a loved one falling and obtaining an injury is also increased in these conditions.
 Caregivers should explore assistive equipment, such as a Hoyer lift, that can help with safe transfers.
 Please note that proper training will be necessary to ensure safety.

 - Exercise safe movement practices.
 We have all heard the adage, “Lift with your legs, not with your back,” but prior to lifting anything, caregivers should take a quick assessment of their own physical status.
 If pain is felt in any of the joints or back, it’s a signal that the body could have already been pushed past its capability – and an alternative strategy for taking care of elderly parents that should be considered.